Notifiarr/dockwatch-wiki/docs/index.md

 ## Other features

-- Link and control multiple dockwatch installs (other servers)
+- Link and control multiple Dockwatch installs (other servers)
 - Automatically locate and match container icons for non Unraid usage*
 - Update schedules for container image tags by a container basis
 - Notifications by a container basis